LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Status Effects & Battle Conditions.md

 #### Blood loss
 - After the effect procs:
-	- Disadvantage on attack rolls
 	- Disadvantage on ability checks
-	- takes d4 damage at the end of their turn for 4 rounds
+	- Takes d8 damage at the end of their turn
-	-
+	- Stamina modifier increases by 0.2 per round for the duration of the effect
+- Effects lasts for 8 turns
+- Blood loss can be stopped with a bandage and a successful \[medicine\] check

 #### Frostbite
+- After the effect procs:
+	- Stamina modifier increases by 1 for the duration of the effect
+	- Takes d8 damage immediately
+- Effect lasts for 4 rounds
+- Frostbite can be stopped early with a suitable remedy or by spending a round near a heat source

 #### Poison
 - After the effect procs:
 	- Disadvantage on attack rolls
 	- Disadvantage on ability checks
-	- takes d4 damage at the end of their turn for 4 rounds
+	- takes d4 damage at the end of their turn
+- Lasts for 6 rounds
+- Can be cured with an appropriate remedy

 #### Madness
+- After the effect procs:
+	- Locked into using the same action for the duration of the effect
+	- Disadvantage on saving throws
+- Effect lasts for 3 rounds
+- Cannot be remedied early

 #### Burning
+- After the effect procs
+	- Take d12 damage at the end of every turn for the duration of the effect
+- The effect lasts indefinitely
+- The effect can be cancelled with an appropriate remedy:
+	- Submerging the enflamed area in water
+	- spending a turn rolling on the ground (this action ends with you prone)

 #### Blindness
 - Automatically fail any ability checks that would require sight